suckerstylz/nodebeginner/README.md

 ## ToDo's

+* find 'teh best' solution for mvc behaviour
-* build a working backbone extension
+* build a working backbone extension <--
 * use ICanHaz template engine with stache
 * eventually include SASS as css-engine